qlik-oss/core-file-connectivity-service/README.md

 ### Authentication

 The connection provider is responsible for handling authentication.
 File-Connectivity-Service will define the required authentication HTTP endpoint needed by its connection providers, like OAuth2.
-It is worth noticing that data sources that enforces OAuth2 authentication need lots of user involvement with sign in and can be hard to automate.
+It is worth noticing that data sources that enforces OAuth2 authentication needs users to interact through a browser to fill in credentials like username and password and can be hard to automate.
 It is recommended to use API keys instead of OAuth2 to programmatically access the data.

 ## Run